⏳ 10 min read · Last updated: March 2026

 🎯 How to Choose the Right One

-I would make the decision based on your biggest real-world constraint, not on whichever product has the longest feature list.
+I would decide on your biggest real-world constraint, rather than on whichever product has the longest feature list.
 Not sure how much light your specific setup needs?
 The hydroponic grow light calculator gives you a wattage estimate in under a minute.

 - 🌿 Pick the Mars Hydro TS-600 if you want the safest all-around choice for herbs, basil, and low-noise apartment growing.